 FAQs

-2. What is the principle of distillation?
+1. What is the basic principle of fractional distillation?